-An important part of the learning process is dive planning, and it is associated with the “thinking diver.”
-You would not consider long-distance travel without considering how much fuel the car needs, how long it will take, and how much money you need.
-So why would you dive without planning?
-It does not take long once you know what you are doing, and it may save your life one day!
+An important part of the learning process (and fun) is dive planning.
+This is also the first step in becoming a “thinking diver.”
+Hopefully. you would not consider long-distance travel without accounting how much fuel your car will use, how long your journey will take, and how much money you need for the trip.
+So, why would you dive without comparable planning?

 - Before each dive, you will consider the following:

 - The no decompression limit (NDL) for the planned depth (maximum allowable dive time)

 - The open circuit gas supply limit (minimum remaining air pressure at the end of a dive: 50 bar/750 psi [Note: On pressure gauges, the closest reading you can see is 50 bar/700 psi.])

 - Your personal comfort and warmth and your protection from the environment

 - To plan your dive, look at each of these items and base the dive plan on the most conservative approach to all the above.
 Remember: